PedroEmanuelCosta2/vi_project/README.md

 You will need to put some data on the data folder to make the application work.
 You can then download the needed data with the following [link](https://drive.switch.ch/index.php/s/runMxGL0vUF7jZ4).

-If the data is correctly downloaded put it in the data folder. and go to the stopword list instruction.
+If the data is correctly downloaded put it in the data folder and go to the stopword list instruction.

 Otherwise, if the above link isn't working, you can go download the dataset [ucdp ged global](https://ucdp.uu.se/downloads/index.html#ged_global) as an excel file and put it in a folder named `armed_conflict` in the data folder.
 You also need to create an empty folder `armed_conflict_pickle` next to the folder `armed_conflict`.